 These are often called, rate, depth, and shape, respectively.
 We’ll talk more about this in the upcoming section.
 It’s important to note that vibrato and tremolo are different, which I discussed in my guide to vibrato.

 For this tutorial, I used the Behringer UT300 Tremolo because it’s an inexpensive way to get your hands on this effect, but I wouldn’t necessarily recommend it as your main tremolo effect.

-There’s certainly nothing wrong with the Behringer UT300 Tremolo, as a matter of fact, it’s great as an introduction to this effect, however, a more tried-and-true pedal of this sort is the BOSS TR-2 (on Amazon/Thomann/zZounds).
+There’s certainly nothing wrong with the Behringer UT300 Tremolo, it’s great as an introduction to this effect, however, a more tried-and-true pedal of this sort is the BOSS TR-2.